Microsoft · Product Design

 Design Process

-Before generating insights for any data, Excel needed to understand the data's meaning.
-For instance, "Ratings" typically represented a numerical value, "Brand" was categorical, and "Year" appeared as a number but technically served as a category name and shouldn't be summed together.
-While the data scientists worked on enhancing the accuracy of their machine learning models for predicting data types, I dedicated considerable time to studying data visualization best practices.
-I engaged with data visualization experts within the company, delved into books like Edward Tufte's works and "Storytelling with Data" by Cole Knaflic, and conducted interviews with a Bloomberg columnist.
+Before generating insights for any data, Excel needed to understand the data's meaning — for example, "Ratings" = numerical, "Brand" = categorical, "Year" = number used as a category name.
+I studied data visualization best practices extensively, engaging with experts, reading Edward Tufte's works and Storytelling with Data by Cole Knaflic, and interviewing a Bloomberg columnist.
 My goal was to create charts that were both simple and allowed users to swiftly grasp key insights, whether related to correlations, trends, or identifying outliers.
-I opted for the basic chart types such as line, bar, scatter, which are native to Excel, enabling users to learn and create their own charts later on.
-Additionally, I utilized color highlighting to draw attention to vital information.
+I opted for basic chart types (line, bar, scatter) native to Excel, with color highlighting to draw attention to vital information.

-from left to right: White, grey, black and colorful themes for excel on windows, with background EXCEL UI on colorful theme
+From left to right: White, grey, black and colorful themes for Excel on Windows, with background Excel UI on colorful theme.

 Exploration on the entry button for ideas

-Exploration on how ideas shows up in excel on ios
+Exploration on how ideas shows up in Excel on iOS

 Iterate after Production

-Provide feedback to insights - option 3
+Provide feedback to insights — option 1, 2, 3

-Expand the Scope and Lead Coherence in Office
+Expand Scope and Lead Coherence in Office

-Excel Ideas successfully shipped to all Office users worldwide and hit 1 million MAU very shortly after the official launch.
-It was an amazing journey to work on something that reached so many users.
-Looking back at the user journey from the early research, it was evident that users always start from "asking a question".
-This inspired me to initiate a new project to help users proactively search for answers, rather than Excel attempting to guess their intention.
+Looking back at the user journey from the early research, it was evident that users always start from "asking a question."
+This inspired me to initiate a new project: natural language query — helping users proactively search for answers.
 I designed an experience inside Ideas that allows users to use natural language to ask Excel questions.
-Ideas finds the answer to the question and explains how it was calculated via a formula, a chart or a table.
-This not only helps users get answers that they care about quickly, but also helps them learn about creating formula, charts, etc. This feature is now also shipped to the public.
+Ideas finds the answer and explains how it was calculated via a formula, a chart, or a table.
+This feature has also shipped to the public.

 Peer Feedback